kiki286/CITS3200-Group-16-Mental-Load-App/backend/readme.md

 4. Change flask server address in frontend/services/SurveyFetcher to your local flask server address
 5. Create a new web application and and set up authentication through email and password
 6. Change config.js file in /frontend/firebase to your application configurations found in (Project Settings -> scroll to bottom)
+   Important note: Don't be scared by the stuff in config.js for firebase - this stuff is _not secret_ https://firebase.google.com/support/guides/security-checklist#:~:text=To%20store%20Firebase%20API%20keys,just%20embed%20them%20in%20code.